ujwalar27/StudyPilot-AI/README.md

 - Current Plans
 - Insights

- **📱 Responsive Interface**
+### 📱 Responsive Interface

-The UI is designed to work across desktop and smaller screen sizes.
+The interface is designed to provide a consistent experience across desktop and smaller screen sizes.

- 🔄 How StudyPilot AI Works
+---

 ## 🔄 How StudyPilot AI Works